sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_entity_framework_core.md

 ## TODO: 1.
 Finish UserCredential Entity
 Rewrite the class (entity) `UserCredential.cs` in the Entity folder so that they conform to .NET 8 and EF Core libraries.

-key aspects to keep in mind:
+Key aspects to keep in mind:
 1. In .NET 8 it is recommended to use the `required` parameter on the object properties, rather than using [DataAnnotations].
 2. We'll switch to reference to the primary key instead of using a code defined entity id.
 See example in the code below where PersonId has been removed and replaced by